Russia commemorates pivotal Battle of Stalingrad

 Hundreds of war veterans turned up for the parade on Volgograd's central Square of the Fallen Fighters, their coats weighed down by medals, the youngest of them now 89.

-After Stalingrad, Soviet troops fought their way westward to Berlin, sweeping into the German capital 27 months later.
+After Stalingrad, Soviet troops fought their way westward to Berlin, taking the German capital 27 months later.

-For many of the veterans, the ceremony was bittersweet as they had lost so many comrades-in-arms and loved ones.
+Many of the veterans said the ceremony was bitter-sweet as they had lost so many comrades-in-arms and loved ones.

 "It's very important to remember this battle," said Valentina Olekhina, who was celebrating her 70th birthday.

-She was born in Stalingrad on February 2, 1943, the day German Field Marshal Friedrich Paulus told his forces to cease fire after he was captured in a cellar by Soviet troops.
+She was born in Stalingrad on February 2, 1942, the day Nazi German Field Marshal Friedrich Paulus told his forces to cease fire after he was captured in a cellar by Soviet troops.

-"I think my mother went into labor out of relief or excitement.
+"I think my mother went into labour out of relief or excitement.
 I was born outside but I don't know exactly where," she told Reuters.

 SURGE OF PATRIOTISM

-"Using this example we have to consolidate our society and our country.
-And we will do it," Putin told the veterans and young activists in a war museum in Volgograd.

-"Historical knowledge is very essential from the point of view of preserving our statehood...
-Patriotism is the love for the motherland.
-Without it, this love will just melt as a piece of sugar in this tea," Putin said while drinking tea.
+"At the heart of all Russia's victories and achievements are patriotism, faith and strength of spirit," Putin said on Friday.
+"In World War Two, these true values inspired our people and our army."

 Under a decision by the city council intended to please the veterans, Volgograd was referred to as Stalingrad at the official events.
-Admirers of Stalin posted his portrait in minibuses - a move not approved by the authorities.
+Admirers of Stalin posted his portrait in minibuses, in a move not approved by the authorities.

-For 200 days, Germans and Russians fought hand to hand, street by street and from room to room, battling subzero winter cold, snow and sometimes starvation too.
+For 200 days, Germans and Russians fought hand to hand, street by street and from room to room, battling the winter cold and sometimes starvation too.

 Russian historians say 40,000 people were killed on the day of fiercest bombing and at the height of combat the average survival time of Soviet soldiers sent into battle was 24 hours.